hexdump0815/petitboot/readme.txt

                                           to kexec_load) and after systemctl kexec it seems to hang after 'Starting Reboot via kexec...'
   - mediatek mt8173: kexec seems to shutdown properly (tested by hand), but seems to hang then (black screen)
+  - mediatek mt8183: similar situation like for allwinner h3
 - plans
-  - test more systems: allwinner h6, mediatek mt8183 chromebooks, exynos 4412
+  - test more systems: allwinner h6, exynos 4412
   - maybe find ways to make it actually work :)
   - cleanup the script: only add required kernel modules, add options for different systems etc.